-ACT (American College Test) or SAT (Scholastic Aptitude Test)

-• One college entrance test option (determined in August 2023) will be administered to all students in 11th grade at no cost to the students.

-Both the ACT and the SAT may be taken more than once.
-Seniors who have not taken the tests in their junior year should take the tests in the fall of the senior year.

-- Registration is to be done online. - Important to note registration deadline in order to avoid paying a late fee. - Fee waivers may be available to students based upon financial need.
+- ACT (American College Test) or SAT (Scholastic Aptitude Test) - One college entrance test option (determined in August of the current school year) will be administered to all students in 11th grade at no cost to the students. - Both the ACT and the SAT may be taken more than once.
+Seniors who have not taken the tests in their junior year should take the tests in the fall of the senior year. - Registration is to be done online. - Please note the registration deadline in order to avoid paying a late fee. - Fee waivers may be available to students based upon financial need.

-SAT Waiver information:
+SAT Waiver information ACT waiver information